 Not all stars are created equal.
 Some are massive.
 Others are tiny; almost insignificant.
 The specific characteristics of a star will determine what type of life it will lead, how long it might live and even the type of death it will die.
-Witness the amazing variety of stars and peer into their secret lives.
+We will witness the amazing variety of stars and peer into their secret lives.